 In December 2013, we recorded an allowance of \$11.0 million on the remaining \$11.8 million balance of a \$24 million loan made in May 2013 to a wholly owned subsidiary of EnergySource LLC ("EnergySource") to be used for a geothermal project.
-In November 2014, we entered into a Forbearance and Mutual Release Agreement with EnergySource under which in full satisfaction of the remaining balance of our loan, we would realize a portion of the proceeds from the sale of land held by EnergySource.
-We expect our recovery from the land sale to equal the net balance of \$0.8 million and have agreed to cap the recovery at \$2.0 million.
-However, there can be no assurance as to the actual timing or ultimate recovery from any land sale or whether any land sale will in fact occur.
+In November 2014, we entered into a Forbearance and Mutual Release Agreement with EnergySource under which in full satisfaction of the remaining balance of our loan, we would realize a portion of the proceeds from the sale of land held by EnergySource in an estimated amount of \$0.8 million.
 As a result of this agreement, we charged off \$9.8 million of the receivable against the allowance, resulting in a remaining allowance of \$1.2 million.
-No interest income was accrued or collected in cash on the loan for the year ended December 31, 2014.
+During the year ended December 31, 2015, we collected the \$0.8 million.
+There was no effect on the statement of operations for this loan during the years ended December 31, 2015 and 2014.
 Certain of our executive officers and directors own an indirect minority interest in EnergySource following the distribution of the Predecessor's ownership interest prior to our IPO.